rehierl/abstract-properties/12-x-doctree-traversal/12-4-default-level-order/1-1-apply-the-rule.md

 If `ls` has no child in the unordered doctree (i.e. a leaf), then `ls` is also a leaf in the ordered doctree (i.e. no subsequent sibling and no child).
-The level-order rule has therefore the effect of turning a leaf node into one that is no last sibling to any node and therefore also **no longer a leaf**.
+The level-order rule has therefore the effect of turning a leaf into one that is no last sibling to any node and therefore also **no longer a leaf**.

 If `ls` has a child in the unordered doctree (i.e. a parent), then it remains to be a parent that has `fc` as its next sibling.
 The level-order rule therefore